 3) Viola Desmond Won't Be Budged.

 This is an excellent new picture book biography about Canadian Civil Rights pioneer Viola Desmond.
 Like her better-known counterpart Rosa Parks, Viola refused to give up her seat--but in this case in a segregated movie theatre in 1946 in New Glasgow Nova Scotia, Canada rather than a city bus in 1955 Montgomery, Alabama.
-Viola Desmond's refusal to give her seat to the upper floor where blacks had to sit result in her be sent to jail.
+Viola Desmond's refusal to give her seat on the upper floor where blacks had to sit result in her be sent to jail.
 The book is well written for kids and full of beautiful illustrations describing the incident.
 At the end of the book, there is a brief glimpse of African Canadian history experiences with racism in Canada, which is similar to African Americans in the US.
 The author also provides additional suggestions for reading on African Canadian history.

 4) Something Happened in Our Town